helium/HIP/0072-secure-concentrators.md

   (TDOA))

 ## Proof of Coverage Rewards
 In order to incentivize adoption of Secure Concentrators, we propose increasing the earnings of PoC Witness packets received by Secure Concentrator by a factor of **(1.25x)**.
 We believe this is justified due to the increased security benefits the entire Helium network will enjoy with the addition of Secure Concentrators.
-A Secure Concentrator is only eligible for the PoC reward if the Witness packet includes valid GPS time and location data.
+A Secure Concentrator Hotspot is only eligible for the PoC reward if the Witness packet includes valid GPS time and location data.
 If a Secure Concentrator does not have a valid GPS lock at the time of receiving the Witness packet, it will not receive any reward.

 This incentive structure is part of a larger future roadmap with more network improvements and hardware types that will each have their own incentives.
+The proposed 1.25x rewards is intended to incentivize initial adoption.
+The rewards structure is subject to change with adoption of future HIP.

 ## Manufacturers
 Hardware Manufacturers of Secure Concentrators will be required to be approved by the Helium Manufacturer Compliance Committee and pass a hardware audit process similar to the hardware audit process required for Hotspot manufacturers (see HIP-19).

 The process of onboarding new Secure Concentrators onto the Helium network is very similar to the Hotspot onboarding process as described in HIP-19.
 Manufacturers will also be bound by the same code of ethics as described in HIP-19.
-Also, the MCC will have the same authority over approved Manufacturers.
+Also, the Helium Manufacturing Compliance Committee (MCC) will have the same authority over approved Manufacturers.

 ## Installation
 Hotspot owners can optionally upgrade their existing Hotspot with a Secure Concentrator if they have a Hotspot that is capable of the upgrade.
 Most Hotspot designs that use a mPCIe card slot are capable of the upgrade.
 However, upgrading a Hotspot may void the warranty.
-Hotspot manufactures are NOT required to support upgrade to Secure Concentrator.
+Hotspot manufacturers are NOT required to support upgrade to Secure Concentrator.
 It is the Hotspot Manufacturer's discretion to provide support for SCCs.

-Manufactures can include SCCs in new Hotspots designs, in which case Manufactures are responsible for providing installation and service for Secure Concentrator.
+manufacturers can include SCCs in new Hotspots designs, in which case manufacturers are responsible for providing installation and service for Secure Concentrator.
 Use of SCC in Hotspot design satisfies the HIP 19 requirement for Encrypted/locked-down firmware and Encrypted storage of the miner swarm_key.
 To be clear, Hotspots that use SCC will not be required to have locked-down firmware and will not be required to securely store the swarm_key.
 (Note swarm_key is not the same as the SCC's Hardware Key).

 ## General Requirements
-Ultimately, the MCC shall hold final approval power of a candidate Secure Concentrator design in accordance with HIP-19.
+This HIP gives authority the MCC to design a process for approving Secure Concentrators.
+The approval process may involve engaging with 3rd party security labs for intensive hardware/software penetration testing.
+Ultimately, the MCC shall hold final approval power of a candidate Secure Concentrator design.
 That being said, a Secure Concentrator design should meet the following requirements:

 ### Hardware features

 An SCC design must meet the following minimum hardware requirements:

  - Onboard GNSS (GPS) receiver.
 GPS provides geolocation and timestamping reference of every received packet.
-The GPS accuracy must be 20 meters or better.
+The GPS horizontal and vertical position error must be less than 20 meters 99% of the time.
  - Appropriate hardware to precisely timestamp the arrival of received LoRa packets on par with Semtech SX1303.
  - Ability to sign the received LoRa packets and associated metadata (GPS location, time, frequency, etc) with a secured asymmetric key (see further security requirements).